Michael Myers in El Paso just before Halloween

-EL PASO, Texas (KTSM) – The incredibly scary Michael Myers has been spotted at different iconic spots in the Sun City.
+EL PASO, Texas (KTSM) – Michael Myers has been spotted at different iconic spots in the Sun City and a local photographer has the proof.

 Local photographer Stephen Flores took the photos of the Halloween character.
 Some of the places Myers visited were Bowie Bakery in Segundo Barrio, San Jacinto Plaza, UTEP and Chico’s Tacos – just to name a few.